 NuPrime is a new and independent company whose purpose is to carry on in the celebrated tradition of the NuForce high-end product line.
 NuForce carved out an awesome reputation for smart and affordable compact products like the brilliant little DDA100.
 But before this, their Reference series pre and power amplifiers have really been what has carried the NuForce name forward in the US.
 Both the original design and sound quality have prompted voluminous reviews.

 So when we heard about a new integrated amplifier with both a state of the art DAC section and a very serious 200 watts of power we immediately wanted to know more.
-As soon as we saw the first pictures of the NuPrime IDA-16 we knew it was going to be a hit - a beautifully slim minimalist design - someone is really getting the aesthetics right.
+As soon as we saw the first pictures of the NuPrime IDA-16 when it was introduced in 2015 we knew it was going to be a hit – a beautifully slim and minimalist design – someone is really getting the aesthetics right.
 You want modern and sleek?
 Check.
 Place order.

 Without wanting to play numbers games, the IDA-16 sets a benchmark in DAC performance and compatibility.
 With both 384K & DSD decoding, you get the widest support for the latest High-Resolution music formats.